Syllabus: AME 3623: Embedded Real-Time Systems

 require accommodations in this course are requested to speak with the professor as early in the

 semester as possible.
-Students with disabilities must be registered with the Office of Disability
+Students with disabilities must be registered

-Services prior to receiving accommodations in this course.
+Office of Disability Services prior to receiving accommodations in this course.
 The Office of Disability Services is

 located in Goddard Health Center, Suite 166, phone 405/325-3852 or TDD only 405/325-4173.